Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: User Study

 \head{Dependent variables} The experiment for this user study has two dependent variables: (1) challenge completion time and (2) challenge completion accuracy.

 \textbf{Experimental Procedure.} The first author of this study demonstrated how to use \codeguardian exclusively for the experimental group, taking approximately 2-3 minutes to explain the usage instructions.
 Each participant then evaluated six code snippets, identifying any vulnerabilities and naming them or providing their CWE labels.
 The experimental group used \codeguardian to address these challenges, while the control group could only use Internet resources, \textit{except for any LLM-based application}.
 Participants had a maximum of 5 minutes to answer each question; if they finished early, the session progressed to the next task.

 All participants worked on a dedicated workstation to ensure consistent environmental conditions for all participants.
 This workstation was an EC2 instance running Debian 12 OS, accessible to all participants via a browser-based VNC.

-\head{Qualitative Analysis} The participants in the experimental group were asked to answer a post-questionnaire for the qualitative analysis of \codeguardian.
-The questions focused on assessing the user experience and effectiveness of our plugin.

-\head{Data Analysis} To compare dependent variables across the experimental group and the control group, we analyzed the results using the Mann-Whitney U test~\cite{mann1947test} (with $\alpha = 0.05$) and the magnitude of the differences using the rank-biserial correlation to calculate the effect size~\cite{Cureton1956}.
-We selected this non-parametric test as completion time and accuracy data were not normally distributed.
+\head{Data Analysis} To compare dependent variables across the experimental group and the control group, we analyzed the results using the Mann-Whitney U test~\cite{mann1947test} (with $\alpha = 0.05$) and the magnitude of the differences using the rank-biserial correlation to calculate the effect size.
+We selected this non-parametric test as the completion time and accuracy data were not normally distributed.